zeitgeistpm/migration-guide/README.md

 - It must include the [`solo-to-para`](https://github.com/paritytech/cumulus/blob/e23a0f2dfbeda62b96c1bd88d83126e0d5770f9c/pallets/solo-to-para) pallet.
 - It must include the [`sudo`](https://github.com/paritytech/substrate/tree/ece32a72e934f6fe6705a7d418bbf3e71b4931ad/frame/sudo) pallet and use a sudo key that the entity responsible for the migration owns.

 Once those prerequisites are met, the migration can be started.
 First, the migration runtime (that contains the [`solo-to-para`](https://github.com/paritytech/cumulus/blob/e23a0f2dfbeda62b96c1bd88d83126e0d5770f9c/pallets/solo-to-para) and [`sudo`](https://github.com/paritytech/substrate/tree/ece32a72e934f6fe6705a7d418bbf3e71b4931ad/frame/sudo) pallet) should be deployed on the shell parachain.
-Now the shell parachain is subject to a runtime upgrade cooldown period defined by the associated relaychain.
+Now the shell parachain is subject to a runtime upgrade cool down period defined by the associated relaychain.
 The runtime upgrade delay defined by the relaychain should be respected, as a new runtime is deployed on the shell parachain during the migration.
-To avoid unnecessary downtime, the cooldown on the shell parachain should already have passed before continuing with the next steps.
+To avoid unnecessary downtime, the cool down on the shell parachain should already have passed before continuing with the next steps.

 Next, the live parachain is prepared.
 It is highly encouraged to use governance proposals that outline all the steps that are about to be taken, such that the ecosystem has enough time to review, discuss and finally approve or reject the procedure.